Anon-Planet/thgtoa/guide.md

 -   Your Linux distribution of choice (excluding Qubes OS)

--   Windows 10 (preferably Home edition due to the absence of Bitlocker)
+-   Windows 10/11 (preferably Home edition due to the absence of Bitlocker)

-    -   **Windows 11 is not yet supported yet by this guide**

 -   macOS (Catalina or higher up to Monterey)